athena-framework/website/docs/components/event_dispatcher.md

 ```

 !!! tip
-    An single event listener may listen on multiple events.
+    A single event listener may listen on multiple events.
 Instance variables can be used to share state between the events.

 ## Custom Events